Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 NorthWestern Energy is proud to provide reliable, affordable energy service to Montana communities 24 hours a day, seven days a week.
 By securing majority ownership in the Colstrip Power Plant, we are taking an important step to keep energy dependable and costs reasonable for Montana families and businesses, especially during harsh weather when energy demand is high.

-This investment will secure the future of this vital resource for Montana and ensure that it can continue to serve a vital need for our state.
+This will secure the future of this vital resource for Montana and ensure that it can continue to serve a vital need for our state.

 You’ve heard the myths.
 Now get the facts about this important piece of Montana’s energy future below: